SanketJ29/SpotifyWeb-Clone/README.md

 # Spotify_MusicPlayer
-It is a small clone of Spotify.
+It is a small clone of Spotify Web.
+It is built using react-redux.